ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     * ``open``: For the electrostatic Poisson solver based on a Integrated Green Function method.

 * ``boundary.potential_lo_x/y/z`` and ``boundary.potential_hi_x/y/z`` (default `0`)
-    Gives the value of the electric potential at the boundaries, for ``pec`` boundaries.
-With electrostatic solvers (i.e., with ``warpx.do_electrostatic = ...``), this is used in order to compute the potential in the simulation volume at each timestep.
+    Gives the value of the electric potential, in Volts, at the boundaries, for ``pec`` boundaries.
+With electrostatic solvers
+    (i.e., with ``warpx.do_electrostatic = ...``), this is used in order to compute the potential in the simulation volume at each timestep.
 When using other solvers (e.g. Maxwell solver), setting these variables will trigger an electrostatic solve at ``t=0``, to compute the initial